George Walker (vaudeville): George Walker and Bert Williams

 Walker and Bert Williams became two of the most prominent figures of the minstrel era and a famous duo.
 They met in 1893 in San Francisco and formed a vaudeville act when Walker was 20.
 Bert Williams had come to the United States as a child with his parents from the Bahamas, and became a vaudeville entertainer.
+Williams's first ambitions had been to attend Stanford University and become an engineer.
+Since he could not afford to go, he had worked as a singing waiter in hotels in San Francisco.
+Walker had performed in traveling medicine shows before ending up in San Francisco and joining up with Williams.

 The two men decided to subvert vaudeville stereotypes and play against their appearances.
 With lighter skin expressing some European ancestry, and a fine voice, by the expectations of the time Williams would have performed as the "straight man" in comedy routines.
-Williams was very talented, and he played all instruments very well.
-Walker had darker skin, and was a great comedian and dancer.
-He would be expected to play the fool.
+Walker had darker skin and as such would be expected to play the fool.
 The two realized that they were much funnier when they reversed their roles, so "...Walker became the straight man--dressed a little too high-style and spending all the money he could borrow or trick out of the lazy, careless, unlucky Williams--and Williams became the blumbery, sorrowful, comical-in-spite-of-himself patsy."

-Bert Williams's first ambitions had been to attend Stanford University and become an engineer.
-Since he could not afford to go, he had worked as a singing waiter in hotels in San Francisco.
-George Walker had performed in traveling medicine shows before ending up in San Francisco and joining up with Williams.
-Once they became organized, they needed a selling point to get their names out in the theatre world.
 Their act grew popular in West Coast theatres, where the minstrel shows were being called vaudeville.

 At the same time, white performing duos were billing themselves as "coons" (a disparaging term for blacks) and performing vaudeville in blackface.
 Williams and Walker decided to market themselves as the "Two Real Coons."
 In 1896, they appeared in a New York City production called The Gold Bug at the Casino Theatre.
 It was a short run and the production did not receive good reviews, but they were hired by another theatre for a record run of twenty-eight weeks.
 During that time, they popularized the cakewalk.
 This dance became very popular in high society in New York City and spread throughout all classes of whites.
 Their next project was The Sons of Ham.
 Williams and Alex Rogers wrote a song for it called "I'm a Jonah Man", and the song became a trademark for Williams.
 They participated in a "Benefit for New York's Poor" held on February 9, 1897 at the Metropolitan Opera House, their only appearance at that theater.